atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 'If '4'
 ‘ 'ji : h' ' '
-“right, I shall follow it, whether yott i, “happen to like it or no.” '
+“right, I shall follow it, whether yott i, “happen to like it or no." '
 !| I
 I' ■'
 jil 2: With these words, pronounced in a